 EASY grilled chicken drumsticks recipe (aka grilled drumsticks) takes just 4 ingredients and 5 minutes of prep time!
 These grilled chicken legs are a favorite all grilling season as they are simple, but FULL of flavor.
 I’ll show you how to make them and answer ALL the questions, like how long to grill chicken legs, plus other common ones.
-Serve them up with napa cabbage slaw or watermelon arugula salad with feta and some grilled potatoes in foil or Greek potato salad.
+Serve them up with napa cabbage slaw or watermelon arugula salad with feta, tortellini pasta salad, and some grilled potatoes in foil or Greek potato salad.
 My grilled chicken thighs use the same simple marinade and they are also delicious.

 If you love grilling, be sure to try my grilled tilapia in foil, grilled salmon in foil, or grilled trout next time.
 And when grilling season is over, break out the slow cooker for crock pot chicken thighs and potatoes, crock pot salsa chicken, and slow cooker brats.